 For a free legal consultation, call (310) 896-2723

-The Definition of Excessive Blood Alcohol in California
+The Legal Definition of Excessive Blood Alcohol in California

 Assessing Excessive BAC Levels in California

 Law enforcement officers can use chemical tests to determine if a driver has an excessively high BAC.
-Generally, police officers use breath tests, like the breathalyzer, to measure BAC.
-However, blood tests or urine tests may be used in some situations.
+Generally speaking, police officers use breath tests—such as the breathalyzer—to measure your BAC.
+However, blood tests or urine tests may be preferred in certain situations.

-Drivers are legally required to cooperate with BAC testing if they are:
+These groups of people are legally required to cooperate with BAC testing:

-If you drive in California and face a lawful arrest for DUI, you consent to submit to various post-arrest BAC tests.
-There are penalties for refusing to take a chemical test, and you could face penalties for refusing a DUI blood test, as well.
+If you’re a driver in California who’s facing a lawful arrest for DUI, you might be wondering if you should consent to various post-arrest BAC tests.
+There are penalties for both refusing to take a chemical test and choosing not to take a DUI blood test.

 California’s Penalties for Excessive Blood Alcohol Levels